DanielOgorchock/joycond/README.md

 To combine two joy-cons into a virtual input device, press a *single* trigger on both of them at the same time.
 A new uinput device will be created called "Nintendo Switch Combined Joy-Cons".

-# Known Limitations
--  Rumble support is non-existent currently for the combined joy-cons.
-I hope to add support for this soon.
+Rumble support is now functional for the combined joy-con uinput device.